flutter/website/src/development/add-to-app/debugging.md

 ### Wireless debugging

+You can debug your app wirelessly on an iOS or Android device using `flutter attach`.

 #### iOS

-You can debug your app wirelessly on an iOS device using `flutter attach`:
+On iOS, you must follow the steps below:

 <ol markdown="1">
 <li markdown="1">